NOAA-EMC/UPP/docs/Running.rst

        |       >> IBM: ``mpirun.lsf upp.x < itag > outpost``
        |       >> SGI MPT: ``mpiexec_mpt upp.x < itag > outpost``

-6. Set the value for numx.
+6. Set the value for :bolditalic:`numx`.

        | **numx**: The number of subdomains in the x-direction used for decomposition.